proofcarryingdata/zupass/bot.md

 - Make a new private group chat in the Telegram app (ex: `test chat`).
 - Go to the chat with your bot (ex: https://t.me/zulearn_bot)
 - Go to `Info`, then click `Add to group or channel`.
 Add the bot to `test chat`
-- Now, in `test chat`, type `/setup`.
-Copy the Id that is logged (ex: `-1001916377435`)
+- Now, in `test chat`, type `/link`.
+You should get a message confirming that the test event was linked to the TG chat.
-- TODO: Command line to update the DB with this value
+- You can double check by using a GUI like Postico to view the `telegram_bot_events` table.

 ### 5. Putting it All Together